Brexit: EU initiates action against UK over commissioner | DW | 14.11.2019

 The European Commission is launching infringement proceedings against the UK for its failure to nominate a candidate for EU Commissioner.
 London is "in breach of its EU Treaty obligations," the Commission said.

-The European Commission said on Thursday it's initiating infringement proceedings against the UK due to its failure to nominate a candidate for EU commissioner.
+The European Commission said on Thursday it was initiating infringement proceedings against the UK, hours after Prime Minister Boris Johnson declined to nominate a British candidate as an EU commissioner.

 "As the Guardian of the Treaties, the European Commission has today sent a letter of formal notice to the United Kingdom for breaching its EU Treaty obligations by not suggesting a candidate for the post of EU Commissioner," the Commission said in a statement.

-It added that London has time until next Friday, November 22, to respond.
+It added that London had time until next Friday, November 22, to respond.

-The short deadline is necessary to allow the commission's president-elect, Ursula von der Leyen, to take office as soon as possible, the Commission noted.
+The short deadline is necessary to allow the commission's president-elect, Ursula von der Leyen, to take office as soon as possible, the Commission said.

 A lengthy legal procedure